SafeHome.org may receive compensation from some providers listed on this page. Learn More

 We also enjoyed active protection from digital identity theft through the Aura antivirus software and VPN, which kept us safe from privacy intruders and data-stealing malware.
 There’s also a password manager that secures your logins.
 If you go with a Family plan, you get additional tools packaged in parental control software to help you protect your children’s digital identity.

-As we added information to our Aura profile, our coverage expanded.
-It got to the point where we had 23 unread alerts.
+As we added information to our Aura profile, our coverage expanded significantly.
+During the initial setup process, we accumulated 23 unread alerts as the system began monitoring our personal data.

-We got those alerts during the setup process, as we were adding information for Aura to monitor.
-Once we cleared them, we only received relevant notifications, like when we made a big online purchase with our credit card or applied for a mortgage.
-Overall, we liked the balance there.
+We received those alerts during the setup process, as we were adding information for Aura to monitor.
+Once we cleared them, we only received relevant notifications — like when we made a large online purchase with our credit card or applied for a car loan.
+The alert system struck an excellent balance between comprehensive monitoring and avoiding notification fatigue.

-Pro Tip: If your family consists of you, your spouse, and kids, you’re better off buying a Couple plan and the Kids add-on, especially if you plan to pay monthly.
-The Kids add-on gets you the additional features included in the Family plan, like access to parental control software.
+Pro Tip: If your household includes you, your spouse, and children, you’ll save money by purchasing a Couple plan and adding the Kids add-on if you plan to pay monthly.
+The Kids add-on provides the same additional features as the Family plan, including access to parental control software.

-We liked the granularity of LifeLock’s options for individual users.
-From the entry-level Standard plan starting at $7.50 per month to the Ultimate Plus plan for $19.99 per month, you’re sure to find a subscription that fits your budget and needs.
-You can even add Norton 360 digital protection to any plan, but it’s optional.
+LifeLock offers a solid range of options that scale with your security needs and budget.
+From the entry-level Standard plan starting at $7.50 per month for the first year to the Ultimate Plus plan for $19.99 per month for the first year, there’s flexibility to match what you’re looking for.
+You can even add Norton 360 digital protection to any plan, though it’s completely optional.

 Your identity and credit protection scales with your subscription.
 We went with the top-tier Ultimate Plus plan so we got the whole nine yards.
 Besides the usual identity monitoring, we received: